APT. (song): Global

-"Apt." became a commercial success in both the United States and the world upon release, topping Spotify's global and US daily streaming charts.
+"APT." became a commercial success in both the United States and the world upon release, topping Spotify's global and US daily streaming charts.
 The song surpassed 100 million streams on Spotify within seven days of its release, setting the fastest record for a K-pop female solo artist and the second fastest for any K-pop singer.
-It reached one billion streams on the platform on 26 January 2025, exactly 100 days since its release.
+It reached one billion streams on the platform on 26 January 2025, exactly 100 days after its release.
 With this, it became the second-fastest song in history to surpass the mark after Lady Gaga and Mars' "Die with a Smile" (2024).
 It also broke the record for the fastest song by a K-pop act to reach one billion streams in history, which was previously held by Jungkook's "Seven" featuring Latto (2023).
+It was crowned the biggest song of 2025 on Apple Music as the most-streamed song globally, most-identified on Shazam, most-spun on radio, and the track with the most-read lyrics of the year.